Arctic King 7.0CF Upright Freezer, Stainless Steel

 The carbon in typical steel alloys may contribute up to 2.14% of its weight.
 Varying the amount of carbon and many other alloying elements, as well as controlling their chemical and physical makeup in the final steel (either as solute elements, or as precipitated phases), impedes the movement of the dislocations that make pure iron ductile, and thus controls and enhances its qualities.
 These qualities include the hardness, quenching behaviour, need for annealing, tempering behaviour, yield strength, and tensile strength of the resulting steel.
 The increase in steel's strength compared to pure iron is possible only by reducing iron's ductility.

 Further refinements in the process, such as basic oxygen steelmaking (BOS), largely replaced earlier methods by further lowering the cost of production and increasing the quality of the final product.
-Today, steel is one of the most commonly manufactured materials in the world, with more than 1.6 billion tons produced annually.
-Modern steel is generally identified by various grades defined by assorted standards organisations.
+Today more than 1.6 billion tons of steel is produced annually.
+Modern steel is generally identified by various grades defined by assorted standards organizations.
 The modern steel industry is one of the largest manufacturing industries in the world, but also one of the most energy and greenhouse gas emission intense industries, contributing 8% of global emissions.
 However, steel is also very reusable: it is one of the world's most-recycled materials, with a recycling rate of over 60% globally.

 by Carlan